yarnpkg/yarn/README.md

 and require significant changes to npm including the internal architecture and workflow for casual users.

-kpm is written from scratch and uses the existing npm registry for module hosting, it's completely compatible with the npm ecosystem and is only an alternative to the npm client.
+fbkpm is written from scratch and uses the existing npm registry for module hosting, it's completely compatible with the npm ecosystem and is only an alternative to the npm client.
-With a focus on security, kpm helps auditing of third party dependencies by providing more insight into changes.
+With a focus on security, fbkpm helps auditing of third party dependencies by providing more insight into changes.
 This is done by requiring all new and updated dependencies to be manually audited with the use of efficient diff tooling that makes the review of large amounts of code very easy.